CodingZeal/eslint-config-zeal/README.md

 ## Install

-To make use of this configuration, install this package as a development dependency of your project:
+To make use of this configuration, install eslint, babel-eslint, and this package as development dependencies of your project:

 ```
-npm install eslint-config-zeal --save-dev
+npm install eslint babel-eslint eslint-config-zeal --save-dev
 ```

 ## Usage